apache/incubator-teaclave/README.md

   deployment both locally and within cloud infrastructures.
 Teaclave also provides convenient endpoint APIs, client SDKs and command line tools.
 - **Flexible**:
-  Components in Teaclave are designed in modular, and features like remote attestation can be easily embedded in other projects.
+  Components in Teaclave are designed in a modular manner, and features like remote attestation can be easily embedded in other projects.
 In addition, Teaclave SGX SDK and Teaclave TrustZone SDK can also be used separately to write TEE apps for other purposes.